Improving shrimp feed with intact aqua: field results

 This pelleting trial on a shrimp feed in Latin America demonstrates how Intact Aqua improved production efficiency and pellet water stability compared to a synthetic binder.

-The field trial included a control run of standard shrimp feed with a synthetic binder, followed by production runs with Intact Aqua.
-The control run was conducted at an average temperature of 95°C, while the production with Intact Aqua operated at 105°C.
+The field trial consisted of a control run using standard shrimp feed with a synthetic binder, followed by production runs using Intact Aqua.
+The introduction of Intact Aqua improved process stability, enabling higher production rates and increased pelleting temperatures.

 Key takeaways: